Art public Montréal

 Old Montréal is the perfect place for a trip back in time.
 The old cobbled streets, witnesses to the city’s origins, are today lined with art galleries, shops and elegant buildings from the 18th and 19th centuries.
 The Old Port, meanwhile, is where skaters, cyclists, runners and families gather, in summer as well as winter.

-Pointe-à-Callière, Montréal Museum of Archaeology and History
+Pointe-à-Callière, Montréal Archaeology and History Complex

 Spread out beneath the downtown core are 33 km of connecting passageways, plazas and meeting places: Montréal’s underground city.

 Some 500,000 people use this extensive pedestrian network every day.
 It is home to about 2,000 retail outlets and 200 restaurants.
 The network also connects to 10 major hotels, museums, concert halls, university campuses, 8 metro stations as well as train and bus stations.

 The MMFA’s innovative temporary exhibitions combine artistic disciplines (fine arts, music, film, fashion and design) and are circulated to museums around the world.
 Its encyclopedic collection, which is on display in five pavilions, includes international art, world cultures, decorative arts and design, and Quebec and Canadian art (including an appreciable selection of Inuit art).
 The new Michal and Renata Hornstein Pavilion for Peace is devoted to international art and education.
 Humanist, socially engaged, and inclusive, it embodies the MMFA’s fundamental values.
 The complex is also home to an acclaimed concert hall graced with unparalleled acoustics and 20 Tiffany stained glass windows.
 Outside in the sculpture garden are works from the modern era to the present day.